 Every job comes with risks of injury.
 But clearly some jobs have much greater risks than others.
 Think, for instance, of Coral Gables police officers and firefighters.
 The brave people who put those uniforms on every day put themselves on the line to make our community safer.

 Interestingly, neither cops nor firefighters make the list put together by Forbes of the most dangerous jobs in America.
 These are the occupations in which the risks of on-the-job injuries and fatalities are greatest.
-You’ll notice when you examine the list that a number of the occupations are prominent in Miami-Dade County.
+You’ll notice when you examine the list that a number of the occupations are prominent in Coral Gables-Dade County.

 At the very top of the list of most dangerous jobs is one that’s of vital importance to Florida: fishers and related jobs in the fishing industry.
 They capture seafood for America’s dinner tables and restaurants, putting themselves at risk of serious injuries caused by heavy equipment and dangerous weather.